 Who do you think is going to be healthier, Tarzan or an accountant?
 If I were a cannibal, I think I know who I would rather eat!

-This principle is known as hormesis.
-But the truth is simpler than that.
+This simple principle of strength-building is technically referred to as preconditioning or hormesis.
+But the truth is even simpler than that.

 A Sunday school teacher decided to have her class memorize one of the most quoted passages in the Bible, the 23rd psalm.
 She gave the youngsters a month to learn the chapter.
 One boy was excited about the task, but he just couldn’t remember the psalm.
 After much practice, he could barely get past the first line.
 On the day that the kids were scheduled to recite Psalm 23 in front of the congregation, this boy was very nervous.
 When it was his turn, he stepped up to the microphone and said, “The Lord is my shepherd, and that’s all I need to know.”